maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

 <img src="/Documentation/Images/FeatureAssociationFeatureSpacePlot.png" width=720>

-For [`MultiwaySystems`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/MultiwayQ.md) it only computes features associated with the `"CausalGraph"`
+For [`MultiwaySystems`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/MultiwayQ.md) it only computes features associated with the `"CausalGraph"`, returning `Missing["NotExistent", {"MultiwaySystem", "FinalState"}]` for features related to `"StructurePreservingFinalState"`, as there is no `"FinalState"` in a MultiwaySystem.

 ## Example